Getting Started with Blazor Calendar Component in Blazor WASM App

 The Calendar component provides an option to select a date within a specified range by defining the Min and Max properties.
 You can also set a date value within a specific range using the Value property.
 For more information, refer to the Date Range section.
 Min and Max are inclusive boundaries; out-of-range dates are disabled.

-Here, the Calendar allows selecting a date from the 5th to the 27th of the current month.
+Here, the Calendar allows selecting a date from the 5th through the 27th of the current month.
 TValue specifies the type of the Calendar component.

 @using Syncfusion.Blazor.Calendars